-A lot has changed since I wrote my last “must have” jet ski accessories post”.
-There are many new things I wanted to add to that list but I feel like a whole new post on it will be more useful.
+A lot has changed since I wrote my last must-have jet ski accessories post.
+There are many new accessories I wanted to add to that list, but I feel like a whole new post on it will be more useful.

-I’ve added new items to consider and some helpful tips you won’t find anywhere else.
-Along with that, I’ve included many helpful posts I’ve written since then to really give you an Ultimate Post on Accessories and Tips for watercraft.
+I’ve added new PWC accessories to consider and some helpful tips you won’t find anywhere else.
+Along with that, I’ve included many helpful posts I’ve written since then to really give you an Ultimate Post on PWC accessories and Tips for watercraft.

-These jet ski accessories below are what I consider the “must haves” by any jet ski owner.
-Not only are these items great to have but some are required by law in many locations.
+These accessories below are what I consider the “must-haves” for any owner.
+Not only are these items great to have, but some are required by law in many locations.

 There are life jackets for Kids, Women, Men, and even dogs.
-I have a guide here where I talk about sizing and what life jackets to get.
+I have a guide here where I discuss sizing and what life jackets to get.